madara-alliance/madara/README.md

 }
 ```

-You can use any JSON-RPC client to interact with the Deoxys node, such as `curl`, `httpie`,
+You can use any JSON-RPC client to interact with the Madara node, such as `curl`, `httpie`,
 or a custom client in your preferred programming language.
 For more detailed information and examples on each method, please refer to the [Starknet JSON-RPC specs](https://github.com/starkware-libs/starknet-specs).